 - Remove your advertising signs from boulevards and medians

 - Remove ramps or other obstructions from the gutter in front of your driveway

-Street sweeping is a collaborative effort and we would like to thank the residents of Airdrie for moving their cars from City roads when sweeping is scheduled.
+We would like to thank the residents of Airdrie for moving their cars from City roads when sweeping is scheduled.

 At least 48 hours in advance, signs are placed at entrances into subdivisions scheduled to be swept.